×

 Patellar tendonitis

-Patellar tendonitis, or patellar tendinopathy – is a disease that occurs when the tendon connecting your tibia (shin bone) and patella (kneecap) deteriorates.
-Your tendon grows weaker and more painful and is less able to withstand ‘loading’ (weight on it), which impairs your walking and activity.
+Patellar tendonitis, or patellar tendinopathy, occurs when the patellar tendon connecting your tibia (shin bone) and patella (kneecap) deteriorates.
+Your tendon grows weaker and more painful and is less able to withstand loading, which impairs your walking and activity.

 Patellar Tendinopathy Causes

 The actual cause of patellar tendinopathy is unknown.
-However, it is considered to be an overuse ailment, which can develop due to repetitive stress on the patellar tendon.
+However, it is considered an overuse injury or ailment that can develop due to repetitive stress on the patellar tendon.
 It might occur due to excessive jumping, which is why volleyball and basketball players frequently acquire it.
 When you land after a jump, the tension on your patellar tendon can cause injury and eventually wear it down.

 While patellar tendinopathy is more common in your twenties to thirties, it can occur at any age.
 Additionally, it has been associated with: